Illuminati (comics): Sentry

 Iron Man informs the Illuminati of the formation of a new Avengers team in light of the breakout from the Raft.
 All but Namor wish him well in his endeavor, and Iron Man moves on to the issue of the Sentry.
-Although none of the Illuminati have any recollection of him, Mr. Fantastic discovers that he has files on the Sentry and Professor Xavier discovers that his mind has been tampered with.
-Mr. Fantastic is able to use the files to get through to Robert Reynolds, a.k.a. the Sentry, and help him reverse what has been done to him.
+Although none of the Illuminati have any recollection of him, Mr. Fantastic discovers that he has files on the Sentry and Professor X discovers that his mind has been tampered with.
+Mr. Fantastic is able to use the files to get through to Sentry and help him reverse what has been done to him.
 Iron Man tells the group that the Avengers take full responsibility for the Sentry, should he ever lose control, but dodges their questions about other recent Avengers inquiries.

 Dealing with Hulk

-Maria Hill, Director of S.H.I.E.L.D., approaches Iron Man concerning the Hulk, who has recently destroyed Las Vegas.
+Maria Hill, director of S.H.I.E.L.D., approaches Iron Man concerning the Hulk, who has recently destroyed Las Vegas.
 Iron Man presents a solution to the problem of the Hulk to the Illuminati (excluding an absent Professor X), suggesting that they shoot him into space toward an uninhabited world.
 Alone, Namor dissents to the plan from the outset.
 He argues that they have no right to banish their ally from Earth and accuses them of not helping to cure Bruce Banner to the best of their abilities.
-The other four members vote in favor of the plan, and Namor departs after a brief skirmish with Iron Man beneath the waves (Namor manages to tear off Iron Man's face mask before both are returned to the surface by Doctor Strange).
-While leaving, he says that the Black Panther was correct and Namor predicts (correctly) that the Hulk will eventually return to seek justified revenge.
+The other four members vote in favor of the plan, and Namor departs after a brief skirmish with Iron Man.
+While leaving, he says that Black Panther was correct and Namor predicts that the Hulk will eventually return to seek justified revenge.